Aizaz Ahmad Chaudhry

-Aizaz Ahmad Chaudhry is a Pakistani diplomat and Director General of Institute of Strategic Studies Islamabad.
+Aizaz Ahmad Chaudhry (born 27 February 1958) is a Pakistani diplomat and Director General of Institute of Strategic Studies Islamabad.
 He served as the Ambassador of Pakistan to the United States and was succeeded by Ali Jehangir Siddiqui.
 Previously, he served as the Foreign Secretary of Pakistan, as the Pakistan's Ambassador to the Netherlands and the spokesperson of the Foreign Office.

 Early life and education

 Chaudhry was born on 27 February 1958.